ZPI-2023-IST/Documentation/source/visualization.rst

    - **URL:** `/freecell`
    - **Method:** `GET`
    - **Response Format:** `HTML`
-   - **Description:** This url provides a visual representation of posted data, and should be sent as `url` parameter in a response to POST request to **1.
-Generate Visualization Endpoint**.
+   - **Description:** This url provides a visual representation of posted data, and should be sent as `url` parameter in a response to POST request to :ref:`post`.
    - **Customization:** This url can and should be modified for a specific game, this is only an example.